 If your little one is eating a healthy, balanced diet, then generally they won’t need to take additional vitamins or supplements.
-However, while breastfed babies get almost all the nutrients they need, they will need a vitamin D supplement – even if mama is taking one at the same time.
+However, while exclusively breastfed babies get almost all the nutrients they need, they will need a vitamin D supplement – even if mama is taking one at the same time – for their first year of life.
 American Academy of Pediatrics recommends giving a supplement of 400 IU per day of vitamin D from the first few weeks of life, to be continued unless your bubba starts on at least one litre a day of vitamins D fortified formula.
 Vitamin D aids growth and development of healthy bones and teeth, while other vitamins and minerals like iron, vitamin A, B6 (folate) iodine, choline and DHA are all crucial for brain and eye development.
 For later in life, although a small amount is found in oily fish and eggs, the best source of Vitamin D is safe sunlight exposure.

-As your child grows, they might need additional supplements if they don’t have a hugely varied diet (some children can be picky eaters!).
+As your child grows most won’t need to take additional supplements, however, they might need a helping hand if they don’t have a hugely varied diet (some children can be picky eaters!).
 Think, vitamin A (dairy products, carrots, dark green veggies and sweet potatoes etc.), vitamin C (fruits including oranges and strawberries, and veggies like broccoli) and vitamin D, among others.
-A child-friendly multivitamin (thought to be ok for children 4 years and up) could be a good option unless your doctor has a more specific recommendation but always check with your doctor before starting giving any supplements to youngsters.
+A child-friendly multivitamin could be a good option unless your doctor has a more specific recommendation but always check with your doctor before starting giving any supplements to youngsters.